Parameters by theme

 Stories metadata

-These parameters enable you to filter metadata from stories, e.g. a single news article or a specific URL, or retrieving specific clusters by their ID.
+These parameters enable you to filter metadata from stories, e.g., a single news article or a specific URL, or retrieve specific clusters by their ID.

 /stories